 Members of the Tax Group at Skadden have significant experience planning and structuring transactions in the energy sector.
 Our tax-related energy experience also involves assisting energy-focused clients with industry-specific issues, both in the transactional and planning context, and in controversies and litigation, including matters before the Internal Revenue Service (IRS).

-Many of our attorneys have extensive tax-related administrative and policy experience and have formerly held senior positions in the Treasury Department and IRS, and in key Congressional staff positions.
+Many of our attorneys have extensive tax-related administrative and policy experience and have formerly held senior positions in the Department of the Treasury, IRS, Department of Justice and on congressional tax writing committees.
 That experience, coupled with our unparalleled tax controversy capability, enables our Tax Group to react quickly in analyzing novel transaction structures and, where necessary, seek rulings or other government guidance to facilitate their prompt implementation.

 Skadden’s Tax Group routinely advises clients in connection with tax controversy matters arising with respect to energy projects and the energy industry, including tax accounting matters, in all phases of the dispute resolution process (i.e., audits, appeals, mediation, arbitration and litigation).
 We received top honors at the 2021 International Tax Review Americas Awards, including Americas Tax Firm of the Year — the top prize — for the fifth straight year.
 We have also been repeatedly named among Law360’s Tax Group of the Year since 2015 and several times among its Energy Groups of the Year, including in its 2022 rankings.